txt/ase16/doc/stats.md

 [efron01]: http://goo.gl/14n8Wf "Bradley Efron and R.J.
 Tibshirani.
 An Introduction to the Bootstrap (Chapman & Hall/CRC Monographs on Statistics & Applied Probability), 1993"

-To check if two populations _(y0,z0)_ are different, many times sample with replacement from both to generate _(y1,z1), (y2,z2), (y3,z3)_.. etc.
+To check if two populations _(y0,z0)_ are different using the bootstrap, many times sample with replacement from both to generate _(y1,z1), (y2,z2), (y3,z3)_.. etc.

 ```python